roman-milk/roman-milk.github.io/deconstructing-the-professor.md

+===

- ****** Deconstructing the Professor ****** bysilkstockingslover© I moved between her legs again being drawn in by the intoxicating scent that fogged my mind.
+I moved between her legs again being drawn in by the intoxicating scent that fogged my mind.
 I licked her pussy and was again mesmerized by her delicious taste.
 Wanting to get her off as soon as possible and end this humiliating ordeal, I slid two fingers inside her wet pussy while sucking on her clit.
 Madison's moans increased exponentially and in only a couple of minutes my face was being coated by her cum.
 I lapped it up eagerly, suddenly addicted to the taste.
 I couldn't get enough wanting nothing more than to savour Madison's cum.

  Suddenly she pulled away and ordered, "On your desk, slave."